novillo-cs/lab_15_force_simulator/README.md

 - Bounciness decay: each bounce reduces velocity by 10%, so balls eventually settle.

 - Floor friction: when a ball is touching the bottom, reduce its horizontal velocity each frame.

-- Gravity: press up/down arrow keys to increase or decrease gravity strength; display the current value on screen.